snappier

 How to use Snappy compression in C# with Snappier

-Snappy is a compression algorithm developed in C++ by Google, which stands out for its speed and efficiency, and low CPU and memory consumption.
+Snappy is a compression algorithm developed in C++ by Google, known for its speed, efficiency, and low CPU and memory consumption.

-Unlike other compression algorithms, such as Gzip, Snappy is geared towards applications where speed is critical, such as in caching systems and real-time processing.
+Unlike other compression algorithms, such as Gzip, Snappy is oriented towards applications where speed is critical, such as caching systems and real-time processing.

-Being a full managed port, we ensure that we will not have memory leaks, or “weird errors” that can occur when using Wrappers.
-In addition, we can use it on multiple platforms, not just on Windows.
+Being a full managed port ensures we won’t have memory leaks or “weird errors” that can happen when using Wrappers.
+Furthermore, we can use it cross-platform, not just on Windows.

 On the other hand, it is highly optimized.
-The speed we will get with Snappier is similar to what we would get when using the C++ library directly.
-Especially important, if we consider that the goal of Snappy is speed.
+The speed we get with Snappier is similar to what we would get using the C++ library directly.
+This is especially important, considering that Snappy’s goal is speed.

 Snappier is compatible with .NET Framework 4.6.1 or later, and .NET Core 2.0 or later.
-But only when using NET 3.0 or later, we will obtain a performance similar to that achieved in C++.
+However, only when using NET 3.0 or later do we get performance similar to that achieved in C++.

 Install-Package Snappier